 7. The gNB-DU sends the RRCReconfiguration message to the MP Remote UE.

 8. If the MP Remote UE is using the PC5 link, the MP Remote UE establishes PC5 connection with the target MP Relay UE.

 If the MP Remote UE is using N3C, this step is skipped.
+It is MP Remote UE's implementation how to make N3C indirect path between MP Remote UE and MP Relay UE.

 9. The MP Remote UE sends the RRCReconfigurationComplete message to the gNB-DU via direct path to complete the indirect path addition procedure.